SAREC-Lab/sUAS-UseCases/usecases/IceRescue.md

 10. The Drone Commander **ends\_mission**** [SPLC-1008]**.

 ## Specific Exceptions
 1. In step 3, one of the UAVs fails to take-off.
 1.1 If a replacement UAV is flight-ready, it is dispatched in place of the failed UAV.
 1.2 If no replacement is available DroneResponse re-executes **initiate\_area\_search** [SPLC-1001] for the available UAVs and previously defined search area.

-1. In step 4, the UAV detects a possible victim at a confidence level below _candidate\_victim\_detected_ threshold but above the lowest `ignore&#39; level.
+2. In step 4, the UAV detects a possible victim at a confidence level below _candidate\_victim\_detected_ threshold but above the lowest `ignore&#39; level.

-3.1 The UAV logs the alert including saved imagery
+2.1 The UAV logs the alert including saved imagery

-3.2 DroneResponse saves the GPS coordinates of the sighting

-3.3 The UAV continues its currently assigned route.
+2.2 DroneResponse saves the GPS coordinates of the sighting 2.3 The UAV continues its currently assigned route.

-3.4 The back-up operator reviews the streamed imagery

-3.5 The back-up operator confirms that the sighting is not a victim.
+2.4 The back-up operator reviews the streamed imagery 2.5 The back-up operator confirms that the sighting is not a victim.

-1. 5.
-In step 8, a communication failure occurs between DroneResponse and the Rescuers mobile device.
-(Now what?)
+3. In step 8, a communication failure occurs between DroneResponse and the Rescuers mobile device.
+(Now what?) tbd
-2.

 ## General Exceptions